AdobeDocs/journey-optimizer.it-IT/help/using/offers/export-catalog/export-offers.md

 >
 >Scopri come accedere ai set di dati esportati per ogni oggetto della Libreria di offerte in [questa sezione](../export-catalog/access-dataset.md).

-Elenco di tutti i campi che possono essere utilizzati nel **[!UICONTROL Archivio di oggetti decisionali - Offerte personalizzate]** set di dati.
+Elenco di tutti i campi che possono essere utilizzati nel set di dati **[!UICONTROL Archivio oggetti decisionali - Offerte personalizzate]**.

 <!--Personalized offers form the set of choices for a decision.
 The objective for decisioning is to take a large inventory of items and apply numerous constraint rules to that inventory to narrow it down and then to rank the qualifying options according to a criteria.
 The resulting propositions assemble and personalize the experience for specific individuals.-->